RandomUser42069/secret-amm-limit-orders/README.md

 [Issue Description](https://github.com/enigmampc/SecretNetwork/issues/699)

 TODO:
-* Pagination
-* Statistics?
+** TODO: Implement the fee logic after the swap (trigger of a limit order) ** TODO: Implement new method of storing the old limit orders ** TODO: Admin can change the fees for an asset

 * On the creation/execution of limit orders, a fee needs to be accomodated/payed to cover the triggerer gas prices

-* Admin commands for updating?
+* This fee is transfered to the triggerer account when the swap message is received (Fee in Buy Token or Sell Token?)
 * Clean some parts of the code that are not in use (clear native token and block native tokens)
-* refactor everything for token0 and token1
 * security revision

+* Future:
+	* Statistics?
+TVL with band oracle integration

+* Admin commands for updating?

 ## Limitations
 * No Native token (for now)
 * Centralized way of triggering on each block